 Can I Have a Dishwasher Installed In My RV?

-If you’d rather not go through that process, a countertop model may be a better choice since it basically requires no installation.
+If you’d rather not go through that process, a countertop model may be a better choice, as it typically requires no installation.
 Some even have a built-in water tank, so they don’t need to be connected to a water source.

 Let’s look at a few RV dishwashers that can be purchased for installation as built-in units and a couple of popular countertop units as well.